erikjavornik/100_days/README.md

 Day 47 Amazon Price Checker: Project that sends out an email in item on Amazon drops bellow a chosen price.

+Day 54 Intro to Web Development with Flask
 </details>